Timothy F. Jamison: Research

 Nickel–Catalyzed Carbon–Carbon Bond Formation.
 The majority of the transformations under investigation are carbon–carbon bond–forming reactions promoted by nickel catalysts.
-We have discovered a variety of coupling reactions to join a number of different functional groups in highly regio–, stereo– and enantioselective fashion depending on the nature of the supporting ligands on nickel.
+The group has discovered a variety of coupling reactions to join a number of different functional groups in highly regio–, stereo– and enantioselective fashion depending on the nature of the supporting ligands on nickel.

 Epoxide–Opening Cascades.
 Over two decades ago, Koji Nakanishi proposed a provocative explanation for the structural and stereochemical similarities found across the ladder polyether family of natural products – the transformation of a polyepoxide into a ladder polyether via a cascade of epoxide–opening events.
-An ongoing effort in our group is the replication or emulation of such cascades.
+An ongoing effort in the group is the replication or emulation of such cascades.
 One aim is the efficient synthesis of these extremely complex natural products.
-In addition, we hope that our explorations into a diverse set of epoxide–opening cyclizations and cascades will shed further light on the fundamental feasibility of the Nakanishi’s hypothesis.
+In addition, explorations into a diverse set of epoxide–opening cyclizations and cascades may shed further light on the fundamental feasibility of Nakanishi’s hypothesis.

 Target–Oriented Synthesis.
 In order to test the scope and the utility of newly developed methods, we strive to employ them in the total synthesis of natural products.
 Often these products are the original inspiration for the development of these methods.
-For example, we have found that nickel–catalyzed reactions are compatible with a wide array of functional groups, making them useful in complex settings, such as fragment coupling or macrocyclization operations at a late stage in synthesis.
+For example, it has been found that nickel–catalyzed reactions are compatible with a wide array of functional groups, making them useful in complex settings, such as fragment coupling or macrocyclization operations at a late stage in synthesis.